-3.12 Historical concerns: The elements indentified in the National Register as contributing to the historic integrity of the Historic District include:
+The elements identified in the National Register as contributing to the historic integrity of the Historic District include:

-- 1. The radial layout of the original tent district - 2.
-The orthogonal layout of gravel walkways alternating with vehicular roads for the cottage district - 3.
-The streetscape created by the walkways and relation of the cottages to the walkways - 4.
-Contributing viewsheds have been defined for Railroad Street and the the station, Ridge Road, the commercial corner and Washington Grove Lane.
+- The radial layout of the original tent district - The orthogonal layout of gravel walkways alternating with vehicular roads for the cottage district - The streetscape created by the walkways and relation of the cottages to the walkways - Contributing viewsheds have been defined for Railroad Street and the station, Ridge Road, the Commercial Corner and Washington Grove Lane. - All the streets, avenues, roads, lanes, and walkways, within the National Register Historic District boundaries are contributing resources.

-Concerns for historic features which lie within the transportation ways above and are identified by the Town's forthcoming National Register update shall receive consideration in planning and treatment.
+Concerns for historic features which lie within the transportation ways above and are identified by the Town's forthcoming National Register update should receive consideration in planning and treatment.

-4. COMMUNITY FACILITIES
+4 COMMUNITY FACILITIES